Muscles – we rarely think about them until they feel sore. Did you know there…Read More

 The basic purpose of Ashtanga Yoga is the purification of the mind and body.
 Regular practice will help elicit strength, flexibility, manage stress and help obtain inner peace.
 Considering its intense nature, regular practice will help achieve strength within no time.
 It involves 10 sun salutations followed by standing and floor postures.
 It is the opposite of Iyengar Yoga which pushes you only to the extent to which you can be pushed because Ashtanga Yoga emphasizes getting the correct pose no matter what and is thus, not designed for people with weaker joints and stamina.
 This practice emanates a strong sense of purpose and helps you focus on your emotional and intellectual growth.

-The word Vinyasa means ‘to place in a special way’ and Vinyasa Yoga is the most athletic type of Yoga.
+The word Vinyasa means ‘to place in a special way’.
+Vinyasa Yoga, among all types of Yoga, is the most athletic type of Yoga.
 It is the typical movement between Yoga postures accompanied by regulated breathing.
 Yoga is interpreted as a guided, physical movement and is all about how mindful you are of the decisions and movements you make.
 A ‘flowing’ movement is generally involved in Vinyasa Yoga.
 Here, a movement is paired with your breathing rhythms.
 For example, a normal Vinyasa practice would involve your instructor directing you to inhale and to simultaneously raise your hands in the air when you do so.
 This would be followed by exhaling and bringing your hands back to the original position.

 Bikram Yoga and perspiration go hand-in-hand because this Yoga is generally performed in a very heated room with a temperature as high as 105℉ and humidity of 40%.
 Around 26 basic postures are performed twice.
 The purpose of using a heated environment is to boost the body’s metabolism which eventually helps loosen up the knots in the body formed as a result of stress and strain.
 It also helps relieve the aches and pains randomly existing in different parts of the body.
 This yoga basically involves deep breathing, poses of balance, hip openers and back benders.